-This agreement will be used where a resident is unable to occupy their home for a period and they need to live in an alternative home.
-This may be for safety, major repairs, or other reasons.
+This agreement will be used by us where a resident is unable to occupy their home for a period and they need to live in an alternative home.
+This may be for safety, major repairs or other reasons.

-The 'substantive tenancy' remains in place, has greater benefits and will be the one which would be used to take any tenancy action, for example for non-payment of rent.
+The 'substantive tenancy' remains in place, has greater benefits and will be the one which we would use to take any tenancy action, for example for non-payment of rent.

 Rent will still be due on the substantive tenancy.